collardeau/react-with-state-props/README.md

 ## Development

-`react-with-state-props` is written in Typescript.
+`react-with-state-props` is build in Typescript.
+PR and Issues welcomed!

 # Inspirations